-Berge Kosciuszko was first delivered to us on 8th April 2014.
-The vessel was originally time chartered for a period of 10 years with options to purchase commencing from the end of the third charter year.
-She was managed by Shoei Kisen Kaisha and sailed on one of our contracts for Rio Tinto.
+Berge Kosciuszko was delivered on 8 April 2014.
+The vessel was originally time chartered for ten years, with options to purchase commencing from the end of the third charter year.
+She was managed by Shoei Kisen Kaisha and sailed for one of our contracts for Rio Tinto.
 Recently, Berge Bulk made the decision to purchase the vessel.
-As of 22nd February 2017, 0921 hours (local Singapore time), Berge Kosciuszko has become an owned vessel within the Berge Bulk fleet.
+As of 22 February 2017, 0921 hours (local Singapore time), Berge Kosciuszko became an owned vessel within the Berge Bulk fleet.

-With a capacity of 181,394 dead-weight tonnage, Berge Kosciuszko is capable to carry enough iron ore to construct three Sydney Harbor Bridges, one of the longest spanning-arch bridges in the world.
+With a capacity of 181,394 DWT, Berge Kosciuszko is capable of carrying enough iron ore to construct three of Sydney’s Harbor Bridges, one of the longest spanning-arch bridges in the world.

-She is named after Mount Kosciuszko, located in the snowy mountains of Kosciuszko National Park in New South Wales, Australia.
-At a height of 2,228 meters above sea level, Mount Kosciusko is regarded as the highest mountain in mainland Australia.
+She was named after Mount Kosciuszko, located in the snowy mountains of Kosciuszko National Park in New South Wales, Australia.
+At a height of 2,228 metres above sea level, Mount Kosciusko is regarded as the highest mountain in mainland Australia.